eudoxia0/flashcards/Cards/Molecular Neuropharmacology.md

 C:
 Term: [Allosteric regulation]

-Definition: [The changing of a protein's activity by ligand binding somewhere other than the protein's active site.]
+Definition: [The changing of a protein's activity by a ligand binding somewhere other than the protein's active site.]

 C:
 Term: [Agonist]